 - Original Hukou along with English translation and photocopies of both.

-- If you are married or have children under age eighteen, and your spouse or children are remaining at home, you should submit your marriage certificate and birth certificates for the children.
+- If you are married or have children under age eighteen, you should submit your marriage certificate and birth certificates for the children.

 - Details of any members of your family who are currently in Ireland or any other EU State should be provided.